Sarah-aljuaid-data/Arabic-Sentiment-Classification-with-Fine-Tuning-and-PEFT/README.md

 The maximum sequence length was selected from the token-length distribution of the training dataset and then fixed across all experiments.

-## Evaluation

-The comparison considers three complementary aspects of model adaptation.

-### Classification Performance

-The following metrics are reported:

-- Accuracy
-- Macro Precision
-- Macro Recall
-- Macro-F1

-**Macro-F1** is used as the primary classification metric.

 ### Computational Efficiency